Pietro Spada: Research

 During his residence in the United States he was given a grant to do research on Muzio Clementi, producing a definitive edition of Clementi's surviving symphonies.
-Continuing in his research, he published and recorded many unedited keyboard compositions by Paisiello, Donizetti, Field and others.
-Spada, together with Massimo Boccaccini, founded Boccaccini & Spada Editori through which he has issued a huge volume of hitherto unpublished compositions of great Classic composers.
+Continuing in his research, he published and recorded many unedited keyboard compositions by Giovanni Paisiello, Gaetano Donizetti, John Field and others.
+Spada, together with Massimo Boccaccini, founded Boccaccini & Spada Editori through which he issued a huge volume of hitherto unpublished compositions of great Classic composers.

-Prominent soloists and conductors who have presented many of Spada’s editions include Abbado, Chailly, Ferro, Gavazzeni, Gazzelloni, Muti, Pavarotti, Rampal and Schippers.
+Prominent soloists and conductors who have presented many of Spada’s editions include Claudio Abbado, Riccardo Chailly, Gianandrea Gavazzeni, Severino Gazzelloni, Riccardo Muti, Luciano Pavarotti, Jean-Pierre Rampal and Thomas Schippers.

 Spada recorded for the first time in 1960 and produced a vast amount of repertoire on CD, including a set of three discs in 1988 containing all of Ferruccio Busoni's Bach transcriptions.
 He was a Steinway Artist.

 Personal life and death

-Spada married in 1967 and had a son, Marcantonio M. Spada, born in Rome in 1970.
+In September 1967 Spada married his piano student Nancy Pasawicz and they had a son, Marcantonio M. Spada, born in Rome in 1970.

 Spada died on 31 December 2022, at the age of 87.